January 27, 2015

 2011: The only GE crop currently cultivated in the EU is Monsanto's insect resistant (Bt) corn (MON810).
 In 2010, GE corn was produced in the Czech Republic, Spain, Portugal, Romania, and Slovakia on a cultivation surface of about 82 000 hectares equaling a 13% decrease compared to 2009.
 Austria, Bulgaria, France, Germany, Greece, Hungary and Luxembourg have all banned the use and sale of the MON 810 GE corn due to concerns about its long term effects.

-It has been 16 years since genetically engineered crops and foods were first introduced into Canada.
+It's been 20 years since genetically engineered (GE; also called genetically modified or GM) crops and foods were first introduced into Canada.

 Only 4 GE crops are currently grown in Canada:

-These crops end up on the shelves as processed food ingredients and are also used as biofuel and animal feed.
+These 4 crops end up on our grocery store shelves as processed food ingredients and are also widely used for animal feed and to make biofuels.
 These crops are engineered to be either insect resistant or herbicide tolerant, and many now carry both traits.

 We could also be importing a small amount of: